FuelLabs/bridge-fungible-token/docs/design_docs.md

 ### ETH Bridge Deposit

-1. User starts a deposit by calling `sendETH` on `FuelMessagePortal` which accepts a value of ETH that gets custodied by the `FuelMessagePortal` while bridged
+1. User starts a deposit by calling `sendETH()` on `FuelMessagePortal` which accepts an amount of ETH that gets custodied while bridged
 1. The Fuel client sees an outgoing message event emitted on the `FuelMessagePortal` and adds a corresponding `InputMessage` to the UTXO set with the designated owner
 1. The owner can now spend the amount value in the input message like any other input